 How and where these symptoms occur on each individual depends on which type or types is affecting the athlete.

 - Trochanteric Bursitis: Pain related is usually located on the outside of the hip or the buttocks.
-The pain is usually felt when lying on the affected hip, applying pressure to the outside of the affected hip, when standing from a deep seated position, and/or walking up stairs.
+The pain is usually felt when lying on the affected hip, applying pressure to the outside of the affected hip, when standing from a deep-seated position, and/or walking up stairs.

 - Ischial/ischio-gluteal Bursitis: is most often causes pain in the gluteus and hamstring.
 The pain is most often felt when sitting or lying down, rather than standing, during sprints and incline runs, and/or while bending forward.
-Those affected also commonly experience pain when sitting along the SITS bone, or the bone that contacts a chair directly when seated.
+Those affected also commonly experience pain when sitting on the SITS bone, or the bone that contacts a chair directly when seated.

-- Iliopsoas/iliopectinial Bursitis: The pain can extend from the thigh all the way down to the knee.
+- Iliopsoas Bursitis: The pain can extend from the thigh all the way down to the knee.
 The pain of iliopsoas bursitis has been known to radiate to the lower back.
 “Snapping” of the hip is also associated with iliopsoas bursitis.
 Athletes affected experience painful symptoms when walking or crossing their legs, internal rotation of the hip or hyperextension of the hip, and/or after resting for an extended period of time.

 When afflicted with this condition, the pain is usually worse at nighttime, especially when lying on the affected hip, and sleeping can be difficult.
 Symptoms can be provoked by activity, pressure, stretching, and/or any movement that causes flexing of the hip.
 Pain can be aggravated or increased when changing from a seated to standing position, such as getting out of a car or chair.
 It is not unusual to experience numbness around the affected hip joint, as the swelling of the bursa compresses nearby nerves.
-Stiffness may increase, and as a result you may hear snapping or feel popping when attempting to move after feeling stiffness.
+Stiffness may increase, and as a result, you may hear snapping or feel popping when attempting to move after feeling stiffness.

 Inflammation is the most common cause of hip pain, and is very common in athletes, like runners, that subject their hips to frequent, repetitive movements.